cashmusic/platform/interfaces/admin/components/text/en/help/emailcollection.md

 What you’ll need:

 - A storage connection, we recommend an Amazon S3 account for reliability
-- The file you’re planning to give away uploaded to your storage account
 - A file or release set up in Assets with fulfillment files attached
 - An email list either created or connected in the People section